RostaneF/Quantum_computing-191/README.md

 - Launch Jupyter Notebook and explore `Notebook_QuantumComputing.ipynb` for interactive learning and experimentation.
 - Read through `Quantum_Computing_191.pdf` for theoretical insights and additional information.

+## Collaboration Note

+This work has been conducted in collaboration with a team of quant traders from BNY Mellon, London, aiming to explore, understand, and potentially leverage the capabilities of Quantum Computing in the realm of trading and financial analysis.

 ## Contact